sxtxixtxcxh/validate-on-save.tmbundle/README.md

   * `TM_COMPASS`: If you get an error saying "compass not found" during Compass validation, run `which compass` in a terminal, and put the result as the value of this option to make VOS find your compass binary.
   * `TM_GROWLNOTIFY`: VOS includes the `growlnotify` binary, but if for some reason the included one does not work, you can use this option to specify the path to your own.
   * `TM_PYFLAKES`: If you want to validate Python, you'll need to install PyFlakes (the easiest method is to use macports).
 Set this variable to the path to the pyflakes binary.
+  * `TM_ERLC`: Used to specify the path to your `erlc` binary file.
+TextMate will most likely not find your `erlc` binary on it's own, which means you generally have to specify this variable for Erlang validation to work.

 Updating
 --------